Essay by Alfred Pacquement

 Edition of 1000

-This double sided catalogue is published in conjunction with the exhibitions held in Paris from April 22nd to June 1st, and London from June 1st to September 23rd, 2017.
+This double-sided catalogue is published in conjunction with Ha Chong-Hyun's exhibitions held at Almine Rech Paris, from April 22 to June 1, 2017, and Almine Rech London, from June 1 to September 23, 2017.

-- Alfred Pacquement, ‘The Serenity of Ha Chon-Hyun’s Gestural Abstraction’
+- Alfred Pacquement, ‘The serenity of Ha Chong-Hyun’s gestural abstraction’